Ezoorp/Pico_Executions/README.md

-# Pico_Executions
+## Pico Executions Project

-This project aims to explain how to get started with Raspberry Pi Pico on Windows (using the C/C++ SDK and GDB with a Pico Probe) and other RP2040-based boards.
-It is inspired by, and is roughly equivalent to, the pico-setup project for Linux systems.
-I learned most of this through a [Digikey tutorial](https://www.digikey.com/en/maker/projects/raspberry-pi-pico-and-rp2040-cc-part-1-blink-and-vs-code/7102fb8bca95452e9df6150f39ae8422) and the [detailed websites that follow](https://shawnhymel.com/2096/how-to-set-up-raspberry-pi-pico-c-c-toolchain-on-windows-with-vs-code/), but also many online forums / messing around myself.
+This project explains how to get started with Raspberry Pi Pico on Windows (using the C/C++ SDK and GDB with a Pico Probe) and other RP2040-based boards.
+It is inspired by, and is roughly equivalent to, the pico-setup project for Linux systems and a [Digikey tutorial](https://www.digikey.com/en/maker/projects/raspberry-pi-pico-and-rp2040-cc-part-1-blink-and-vs-code/7102fb8bca95452e9df6150f39ae8422) - Windows version -> [detailed websites that follow](https://shawnhymel.com/2096/how-to-set-up-raspberry-pi-pico-c-c-toolchain-on-windows-with-vs-code/).

-However, Shawn Hymel's Tutorial doesn't fully explain how to get GDB / OpenOCD working to debug the Pico. it also doesn't incorporate the new Pico Debug Probe, which I used and will explain how to setup.
+However, Shawn Hymel's Tutorial doesn't fully explain how to get GDB / OpenOCD working with a Pico debug probe, and there aren't many explanations online.
+** The second half of this tutorial is really where I figured out how to make a debug probe work and the steps you can follow to make it work too**

-# General Setup
+## General Compiling Setup

 Begin by downloading [Microsoft Visual Studio Code](https://code.visualstudio.com/) as it offers many tools (compiling, debugging, and extensions).